endurantgames/cosmiclegends/src/classes/knight.md

 ::::::::::: ability-list ::::::::::::
 Trick Arrows

-:   At the start of each Story Arc, pick a number of Power Words
+:   At the start of each Storyline, pick a number of Power Words
     from the Dynamo or Paragon Personal Power Words lists equal to the Volume.
-    You can use each Power Word as a Core Power Word once during the current Story Arc without paying any Might.
+    You can use each Power Word as a Core Power Word once during the current Storyline without paying any Might.

 TBD